ajbogh/Stratos/README.md

 **TODO**

-* ~~Make motion fluid.~~ The fortress should not immediately stop but should slow down until it comes to a halt.
-It should also not speed up immediately but should begin moving slowly, then increase speed over time.
+* ~~Make motion fluid.
+The fortress should not immediately stop but should slow down until it comes to a halt.
+It should also not speed up immediately but should begin moving slowly, then increase speed over time.~~ W/S will cause the fortress to ascend/descend, A/D will rotate fortress.
 Bigger fortresses are slower unless they've been augmented with engines.

 * Terrain - [High peaks with low valleys filled with water.](http://www.mobygames.com/images/shots/l/29259-stratosphere-conquest-of-the-skies-windows-screenshot-as-soon.jpg) Sky.
 Create walls around map the prevent fortress from exiting arena, but walls don't damage fortresses.
 Mountains damage fortresses after a few seconds of colliding with them.